 The purpose of this Electric Power eTool is to help employers and qualified employees better understand the technically challenging requirements of OSHA Standard 29 CFR 1910.269 (hereafter called the "269" standard) and related guidance.
 This eTool does not cover the entire "269" standard; for sections of "269" that are discussed in the eTool, not every requirement is covered.
 The eTool seeks to clarify specific topics that are often questioned or misunderstood by explaining the requirements, referencing OSHA interpretation letters and related industry consensus standards (for example, IEEE, National Electric Safety Code (NESC) - ANSI-C2), and highlighting some best practices.
-29 CFR 1910.269 is being updated and this eTool does not discuss any proposed changes to the standard.
-Those wishing to review the proposed standard, which may include provisions for construction activities involving electric generation, transmission, and distribution work, can view OSHA's June 15, 2005 proposed rule (Docket number S-215 on OSHA's public Web site).
+OSHA recently promulgated a final rule revising 29 CFR 1910.269.
+The new standards became effective on July 10, 2014, although some provisions have compliance deadlines in 2015.
+OSHA has issued a Temporary Citation Policy Memo regarding compliance with the prior version of 29 CFR 190.269 (i.e., the version of that standard that was in effect on April 11, 2014) until October 31, 2014.
+Those wishing to review the final rule, can view OSHA's April 11, 2014 Federal Register Notice (79:20315-20743).

 Scope of the "269" Standard